WisniaN7/Pharmacy-Website/README.md

 # Serce z plusem
-Simple static website for a non existing pharmacy.
+Simple static website for a non-existing pharmacy.